-I write this in April 2020, amidst a world of unprecedented disruption and uncertainty by measure of any generation alive at this moment in time.
-During all this disruption and uncertainty, we can see the need for a strong foundation of technology skills even more clearly in learners for the future.
-This is a time in which we have all been forced to adapt in an instant to a new daily working and learning reality.
+I write this in April 2020, a period of tremendous change and instability for any generation.
+During this time of disruption and uncertainty, we can see the demand for strong technical skills in future learners.
+We’ve all had to quickly adapt to a new working and learning environment.
 I will discuss three considerations below for thinking about exposure to technology through education and its benefits.

 Learners need to understand what their learning journey is going to look like

-Technology is big, complicated and incredibly varied.
-There is a place for everyone in technology from the artist to the engineer, and all in between.
-The breadth and depth of technology expertise and experience demands a level of focus, the scale and speed of evolution may not permit a “jack of all trades” to stay relevant.
-Instead, we must explore our interests and discover our true passion at an early age and learn how to work with others with complimentary abilities.
+Technology is extensive, complicated, and incredibly varied.
+There is a place for everyone in technology, from the artist to the engineer and all in between.
+The breadth and depth of technology expertise and experience demand a level of focus.
+The scale and speed of evolution may not permit a “jack of all trades” to stay relevant.
+Instead, we must explore our interests and passions early on, and learn to collaborate with those who have comparable skills.

 Current market conditions show growing demand across industries resulting from continuing implementations of technologies and evolution towards automation.
 The World Economic Forum “Future of Jobs Report” states a net gain of 58 million jobs created versus jobs lost arising out of automation.

-The learners that will take up these new jobs are in the early years of education now, but might also be with significant experience in legacy trades and having to return to learning to access a new direction.
-There is evidence across the age and experience spectrum, such as with the development of the Montessori system of learning that authentic experience and application in learning leads to much greater engagement.
+The learners that will take up these new jobs are in the early years of education now.
+They may have extensive experience in legacy businesses and need to return to a new path to learn.
+Furthermore, the evolution of the learning system in Montessori has proved throughout the age and experience that real learning and application lead to higher commitment.

-Montessori observed this in young and individual needs learners as they engaged incredibly in learning through mimicking the activities of the real world rather than through attempting to relate associated learning through fantasy.
-The challenge is great, but it would seem rather than focusing on the content for learning itself, which in many cases is available in one form or another, the focus must be on the experience of learning for the different demographics of learners that feed the pipeline of talent required.
+Young and special needs learners engaged in learning by copying real-world activities rather than attempting to connect learning through fiction.
+The technology challenge is great, but rather than focusing on the content for learning itself, which in many cases is available in one form or another, the focus must be on the experience of learning for the different demographics of learners that feed the pipeline of talent required.

 We can see from history that industrial automation in the past has led to job growth, however also that the job growth fuelled through this automation is led by the surge in accompanying demand that drives the commercial rationale for investing in automation, meaning what makes the investment financially viable.
-Therefore, at the point where the demand flattens to be consistent rather than growing, continuing automation that would be inevitable from this point will then create major attrition quite quickly in the roles that were created.
+When demand flattens rather than grows, the inevitable automation will cause rapid attrition in the roles created.

-Historic models of education have performed poorly in leading learners to be adaptable and appreciate the transferability of their knowledge in a commercial context.
-This supports the importance of a) the critical importance on introducing learning to people at all ages through a range of real world contexts in which a consistent set of abilities apply; b) nurturing curiosity in learners to be as adaptable as possible by continuing cross-industry understanding through their ongoing self-learning.
+Traditional educational models have failed to prepare students to adapt and value their knowledge in a business setting.
+This supports the importance of a) the critical importance of introducing learning to people of all ages through a range of real-world contexts in which a consistent set of abilities apply; b) nurturing curiosity in learners to be as adaptable as possible by continuing cross-industry understanding through their ongoing self-learning.

-Exposure to technology education and the learning of digital skills is certainly critical, but careful thought needs to be applied to deliver a strong foundation within people around the world to sustainably enable them to be successful throughout the changes and challenges that they will inevitably encounter throughout their careers.
+Exposure to technology education and the learning of digital skills is undoubtedly critical.
+Still, people need a strong foundation to be successful in their careers.

-If you’re interested in discussing more about technology education, or even want to explore ways on how you can do that with us, feel free to email me at firstname.lastname@example.org.
+If you’re interested in discussing more technology education or even want to explore ways to do that with us, feel free to email me at firstname.lastname@example.org.